The Painted Bird: Plot summary

 From here, he journeys to another village where a local carpenter takes care of him, but during a storm he becomes worried that the boy's black hair will attract lightning and chains him to a cart in the field.
 The boy escapes and flees into a forest by stowing away on a train, finding an abandoned pillbox infested with rabid rats.
-However, the boy accidentally returns to the old village and the carpenter, blaming him after his barn was hit by lightning and burnt down, captures him and prepares to drown him before the boy pleads to spare his life in exchange for showing him the pillbox, which he lies is filled with military supplies.
+However, the boy accidentally returns to the old village, where the carpenter, blaming him after his barn was hit by lightning and burnt down, captures him and prepares to drown him before the boy pleads to spare his life in exchange for showing him the pillbox, which he falsely claims is filled with military supplies.
 When they reach the pillbox, the boy accidentally pushes the carpenter into the pillbox and he is eaten alive by the rats.

 The boy next stays with a kindly and well-respected blacksmith in a village with constant skirmishes and reprisals by rival bands of partisans and the Wehrmacht.
 The smith and his family are beaten and killed by nationalist partisans, who decide to turn him over to a German outpost as a goodwill gesture.
 He is taken to the woods by an old German soldier, who sets him free and pretends to execute him.

 He escapes and travels to another village next to a German military railway, where the villagers discover Jews and Gypsies being deported to a nearby concentration camp.
 The villagers approve of this turn of events, seeing it as retribution for the crucifixion of Jesus.
-One day, a young widow named Rainbow captures an injured Jewish girl who managed to escape from the train.
+One day, a young widower named Rainbow captures an injured Jewish girl who managed to escape from the train.
 The villagers resolve to hand her over to the Germans the next day.
 As the boy watches through a knothole that night, Rainbow rapes the girl and they become stuck together, with a local healer killing the girl.

 After German patrols intensify, the boy is forced to leave the village to avoid giving away the location of a Jew in hiding.
 He is captured by German soldiers and taken to a larger town where he is harassed by a mob before an SS officer hands him over to a Catholic parish priest.
 The priest treats the boy kindly, but the farmer Garbos and his dog Judas constantly beat and abuse him.
 After hearing the priest explain prayer and indulgences, the boy asks him to teach him how to pray so that he can accrue enough indulgences to save himself.
 After the priest dies, Garbos starts torturing the boy by hanging him from the ceiling above Judas, and the boy begins praying more.
 On the Feast of Corpus Christi, the priest makes him an altar boy, but he nervously botches the Mass and knocks over a missal.
 The angered congregation accuses him of being a vampire and attempt to drown him in a cesspit.
 Although he survives, he becomes mute.